tshine/swoosh/README.md

 config :swoosh, serve_mailbox: true, preview_port: 4001
 ```

-If you dont want to run the preview server as part of your app as shown above, in your Phoenix project you can also `forward` directly to the plug if you so choose, like this:
+If you don't want to run the preview server as part of your app as shown above,
+in your Phoenix project you can also `forward` directly to the plug if you so
+choose, like this:

 ```elixir
 # in web/router.ex